 - Talk to someone if you need to.
 Sometimes verbally saying out loud the things that are stressing you to someone will a) allow for some supportive words of encouragement from your friend and b) make you see how much of a crazy cat lady you are

 - And six, look after your skin.
 Washing your face after a big day only takes 1.5 minutes and putting your active ingredients will take another 2 minutes and this entire 3.5 minutes will save your life.
-Really though you’ll face less break outs and the motion of actually applying your products will also relax you.
+Really though you’ll face less break outs and the motion of actually applying your oily skin products will also relax you.
 Put your pajamas on and apply a mask – you’ll thank me later

 Its really not hard and sometimes it means missing out on things and initially feeling like a bad person for doing so, but you’ll most definitely reap what you sew and those benefits far out way Jenny’s birthday.